pingcap/docs-cn/sql-statements/sql-statement-explain-analyze.md

 ## MySQL compatibility

-`EXPLAIN ANALYZE` is a feature of MySQL 8.0, but both the output format and the potential execution plans in TiDB differ substaintially from MySQL.
+`EXPLAIN ANALYZE` is a feature of MySQL 8.0, but both the output format and the potential execution plans in TiDB differ substantially from MySQL.

 ## See also